Issue 26 Apr 23 2026 5 min read

 Fernie is its own market, but I still keep an eye on the broader financing backdrop because buyers do feel it.

-• Bond yields: Canada’s 5-year bond yield remains the main fixed-mortgage watch, and it had moved higher versus about a month earlier.
+• Bond yields: Canada’s 5-year bond yield remains the main fixed-mortgage watch, and it had moved sideways versus about a month earlier.

 • Oil / inflation mood: Oil was quiet into the week, so it was not adding much inflation pressure.